thedamon/radioslipstream/posts/145-handsup.md

 A conflagration of several works in progress involving music relating to black identity (and a few *ahem* bangers).
 Maybe it's the coda to the never-completed history of hip hop series (which can never happen on Spotify/streaming due to the lack of availability of some pretty important artists).

-## Tracklist
+Starts off jazzy and bouncy and femme (1-3), moves into politics (4-6) and pop (-9) before some straight ass kicking (11-13) back to hard politics and then jazz (14-19).

- - Little Simz - Offence
+ 1. Little Simz - Offence
- - Noname - Blaxploitation
+ 1. Noname - Blaxploitation
- - Simpson - I Got It!
+ 1. Simpson - I Got It!
- - A Tribe Called Quest - We The People....
+ 1. A Tribe Called Quest - We The People....
- - Kendrick Lamar - The Blacker The Berry
+ 1. Kendrick Lamar - The Blacker The Berry
- - Saul Williams - The Noise Came from Here
+ 1. Saul Williams - The Noise Came from Here
- - Jamila Woods - Blk Girl Soldier
+ 1. Jamila Woods - Blk Girl Soldier
- - Beyoncé - Formation
+ 1. Beyoncé - Formation
- - Childish Gambino - This Is America
+ 1. Childish Gambino - This Is America
- - Genesis Owusu - I Don't See Colour
+ 1. Genesis Owusu - I Don't See Colour
- - Run The Jewels - Panther Like a Panther (Miracle Mix) (feat.
+ 1. Run The Jewels - Panther Like a Panther (Miracle Mix) (feat.
 Trina)
- - Danny Brown; Kendrick Lamar; Ab-Soul; Earl Sweatshirt - Really Doe
+ 1. Danny Brown - Really Doe (feat.
+Kendrick Lamar; Ab-Soul; Earl Sweatshirt)
- - ScHoolboy Q; Jadakiss - Groovy Tony / Eddie Kane
+ 1. ScHoolboy Q; Jadakiss - Groovy Tony / Eddie Kane
- - Vince Staples - BagBak
+ 1. Vince Staples - BagBak
- - Terrace Martin; Denzel Curry - Pig Feet (feat.
+ 1. Terrace Martin; Denzel Curry - Pig Feet (feat.
 Kamasi Washington, G Perico & Daylyt)
- - Sons Of Kemet; Kojey Radical - Hustle
+ 1. Sons Of Kemet; Kojey Radical - Hustle
- - SAULT - Strong
+ 1. SAULT - Strong
- - Angel Bat Dawid; Tha Brothahood - Black Family - Live
+ 1. Angel Bat Dawid; Tha Brothahood - Black Family - Live
- - Kamasi Washington - The Rhythm Changes
+ 1. Kamasi Washington - The Rhythm Changes